 - Place the motorcycle on a level surface and let the engine cool if necessary. - 2.
 Remove the seat.
-(See page 3-11 for seat removal and installation procedures.) - Remove cowling D. (See page 6-7 for cowling removal and installation procedures.) - Remove the bolts and the coolant reservoir. - 5.
+(See page 3-11 for seat removal and installation procedures.) - Remove cowling D. (See page 6-7 for cowling removal and installation procedures.) - 4.
+Remove the coolant reservoir by removing the bolts. - 5.
 Drain the coolant from the coolant reservoir. - Remove cowlings A and C. (See page 6-5 for cowling removal and installation procedures.)